Framework

 yarn build

 The build command generates the dist directory; you can then copy this directory to your static site server or preferred hosting service.
-To preview your built site locally, you can use a local static HTTP server such as http-server:
+To preview your built app locally, you can use a local static HTTP server such as http-server:

 npx http-server dist